stfxecutables/empyricalRMT/README.md

 A python library for Random Matrix Theory eigenvalue unfolding and computation and plotting of spectral observables.

+This libary is still undergoing major re-writes and development, and should be considered in pre-alpha at this point.
+Feel free to post issues or ask questions relating to the code, but keep in mind any bugs and/or issues are very likely to change in the near future.

 # Installation

 ## From Source